azavadil/az_recursion/README.md

 Recursive Patterns
 ==================
 You can run the file recSubs.js from the command line using node.
-Specify both the test (unindented is 0 or indented is test 1) and the string you want to use.
+Specify both the version you want (unindented=0, indented=1) and the string you want to use.

 For those not familiar with the command line, it's as simple as navigating to the directory and running the following command